Mizuki Castle

 Mizuki Castle (水城跡, Mizuki-jō ato) was an ancient castle (also known as a Korean-style fortresses in Japan (朝鮮式山城, Chōsen-shiki yamajiro) straddling the border of the cities of Ōnojō, Dazaifu, and Kasuga, Fukuoka Prefecture Japan.
 Its ruins have been protected as a National Historic Site since 1921, and raised to a Special National Historic Site since 1953 with the area under protection expanded in 2013.

 History

-After the defeat of the combined Baekje and Yamato Japan forces, at the hands of the Silla and Tang China alliance at the Battle of Hakusukinoe in 663, the Yamato court feared an invasion from either or both Tang or Silla.
+After the defeat of the combined Baekje and Yamato Japan forces at the hands of the Silla and Tang China alliance at the Battle of Hakusukinoe in 663, the Yamato court feared they would invade Japan.
 In response, a huge network of shore fortifications was constructed throughout the rest of the 600s, often with the assistance of Baekje engineers, generals and artisans.
-Unaware of the outbreak of the Silla-Tang War (670–676), the Japanese would continue to build fortifications until 701, even after finding out that Silla was no longer friendly with Tang.
-The name "kōgoishi" means "stones of divine protection," a name given them by the Meiji period archaeologist Tsuboi Shōgorō, who conjectured that they served as spiritual or practical protection for sacred sites.
-Scholars after Tsuboi determined that the structures are most likely the remains of practical, military fortifications, and were unlikely to have significant spiritual connections, although much remains unknown about these structures and there is very little contemporary documentary evidence.Construction of Mizuki Castle began in 664 by order of Emperor Tenchi, although in the Nihon Shoki it is described only "a large embankment in Tsukushi Province to store water".
+Initially unaware of the outbreak of the Silla-Tang War (670–676), the Japanese would continue to build fortifications (the most prominent of which are the kōgoishi) until 701.
+Construction of Mizuki Castle began in 664 by order of Emperor Tenchi, although in the Nihon Shoki it is described only as "a large embankment in Tsukushi Province to store water".